mrhustlex/TradingSpy-TradingAgentService/README.md

 The direct Python dependencies live in `backend/requirements.in`; `backend/requirements.txt` is the generated lock file used by Docker and local installs.

+## Reproducibility

+TradingSpy separates evidence that can be reproduced from output that naturally changes:

+- A saved strategy run against the same local candles, dates, capital, commission, and parameters should produce the same backtest result.
+- LLM-generated strategy code is non-deterministic and can differ between runs, even with the same prompt.
+- Live quotes, fundamentals, insider records, heatmaps, and news change over time.
+- Model aliases and upstream provider behavior may change.
+Use an explicit model ID when comparing experiments.
+- Backtest performance depends on the selected period and assumptions; it is not a promise of future returns.

+Keep the dataset, generated strategy, benchmark, and run details together when sharing a result.

 ## Safety

 - TradingSpy is experimental research software, not financial advice or a trading signal service.